Chicago’s Best Secret Menu Items

 Chicago may be well-known for its amazing restaurants and bars, but it just so happens that some of the best food in the city is actually being kept under wraps.
 Yes, from mysterious meatball subs to covert sushi rolls, the city’s restaurant scene is practically teeming with classified menu items you’ll have to see to believe.

 And though we may be breaking all the rules in doing so, we’re here to clue you in.

 Here are 11 of Chicago’s best off-menu items.

-Living up to it’s name, this secret sandwich from III Forks is the “grand daddy” of all burgers.
-Piled high with a 10oz Angus beef patty, saffron horseradish, caramelized onions and, yes, a slab of pork belly, this greasy masterpiece will set you back about $26.
+Living up to its name, this secret sandwich from III Forks is the “granddaddy” of all burgers.
+Piled high with a 10oz Angus beef patty, saffron horseradish, caramelized onions, and, yes, a slab of pork belly, this greasy masterpiece used to be a secret item but was so popular that it was recently added to the official menu for $24.
 And, honestly, it’ll be worth it.

 If you thought Avondale’s Honey Butter Fried Chicken couldn’t get any better, then do I have news for you.
 As of March of 2017 this southern-inspired eatery is offering what is, and I quote, “basically the loaded mashed potatoes of your dreams.”
 Available for delivery only, The Monster Smash features HBFC’s signature potatoes topped with fried chicken, kimchi, spicy honey mayo, something known only as “crunchies” and a sprinkling of scallions.
 Um, yum?!